Table of Contents

 - Avoiding fatty, very sugary food

-- Sleeping with elevated head
+- Sleeping with an elevated head

 - Avoiding stress